-For example, the bribing of an executive officer is a felony punishable by up to 10 years in prison, and/or a fine up to $5,000.
+For example, the bribing of an executive officer is a felony crime.
+It is punishable by up to 10 years in prison, a fine of up to $5,000, or both.
 Okla.
 Stat. tit.
 21 § 265

-Being convicted of receiving a bribe is also a felony and is punishable by up to 10 years in prison, and/or a fine up to $5,000.
+Being convicted of receiving a bribe is also a felony offense.
+This is punishable by up to 10 years in prison, a fine of up to $5,000, or both.
 In addition, that official must forfeit his or her public office and is forever disqualified from holding another public office.
 Okla.
 Stat. tit.
 21 § 266

 Bribing a legislator carries the same penalty, as does bribing a judicial official or a juror.
 Okla.
 Stat. tit.
 21 §§ 308, 383

-A conviction of bribing an athlete, participant, coach, referee, or any other athletic official, is a felony punishable with prison up to five years, or one year in the county jail, and/or a fine up to $3,000.
+A conviction of bribing an athlete, participant, coach, referee, or any other athletic official, is a felony offense.
+This is punishable by up to five years in prison or up to a year in jail.
+A fine of up to $3,000 may be assessed in addition to or in lieu of incarceration.
 Okla.
 Stat. tit.
 21 § 399

 Bribery of a Public Official